Jacobojijo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-pointers and arrays and strings
+even more pointers arrays and strings